ayyucekizrak/Mechanistic-Interpretability/README.md

 **Here is the blog post of the project: [Mechanistic Interpretability in Action: Understanding Induction Heads and QK Circuits in Transformers](https://medium.com/)**

+### Acknowledgment

+I would like to express my gratitude to the AI Safety Fundamental team, the facilitators in the cohorts I participated in, and all the participants for their contributions to developing new ideas in our discussions.
+I am pleased to be a part of this team.

 ---

 # Mechanistic Interpretability in Action: Understanding Induction Heads and QK Circuits in Transformers